 Heat vegetable oil in a heavy-bottomed pot over medium-high heat.

 Add the beef pieces and stir frequently with a wooden spoon until the meat is evenly browned.

 Add onion and mushroom.
 Cook until onion becomes transparent, stirring occasionally.

 Add dry red wine and stir to evenly coat meat, mushrooms, and onions.
 Reduce the heat to low and simmer the meat and vegetables in the red wine for 30 minutes.

 Add the beef stock.
 Mix thoroughly and simmer mixture for another 30 minutes.

-- Drain the water from potato pieces and add them and the chopped carrots to the stew.
+Add the potato pieces and the chopped carrots to the stew.
 Mix thoroughly and continue to simmer for another 30 minutes.
 Check and make sure carrot and potatoes are tender.
 If not, continue to cook stew, checking every 5 minutes.

 When the potatoes and carrots are soft, remove the stew from the heat and ladle into bowls to serve.